|

 Dublin is known to tourists as the City of Living Culture because of its deep literary and musical roots.
 It’s one of the cities where traditional music and alternative music genres such as rock flourished.

 Tourists often associate craic sceneries with the city, and many describe Dublin as more cosmopolitan than the sceneries in Galway, one of the iconic cities in Ireland.
-If you want to experience Dublin’s craic sceneries, you should go to Grafton Street and explore its connected avenues.
+To experience Dublin’s craic sceneries, visit Grafton Street and explore its connected avenues.

 Your life in Ireland will be incomplete if you do not have a classic pint of Irish beer, whether Guinness or Harp.
 One of the best bars to drink with residents and tourists is Temple Bar, where the atmosphere and the people are friendly.

-Colorful nightlife, a thriving arts scene, and friendly people are the cultural highlights that you’d experience in Dublin.
-The city has much to offer, especially if you’re looking for something new.
+Colorful nightlife, a thriving arts scene, and friendly people are the cultural highlights you’d experience in Dublin.
+The city has much to offer, especially if you want something new.

-While Dublin is known as a melting pot in Ireland, many people recognize London as an old yet culturally vibrant city in the world.
-According to Statista, there are over 1,000 art galleries in the city.
-You could find Four UNESCO world heritage sites in London.
+While Dublin is known as a melting pot in Ireland, many people recognize London as an old yet culturally vibrant city worldwide.

 These are the Tower of London, Maritime Greenwich, Westminster Palace, and Kew’s Royal Botanic Gardens.